 However, the region is dynamic and continues to attract diverse ethnic and cultural populations.
-Further, the BRTB values the diversity within the region, as well as the importance of full and fair participation in the transportation decision-making process by those individuals and groups who have been traditionally underserved.
-Therefore, the BRTB will continue to ensure access for all and the participation of those whose everyday lives are affected by how they to get to home to work, school, stores, and services.
-This will be done through a variety of mechanisms as outlined in the next section.
+Further, the BRTB values the importance of full and fair participation in the decision-making process by those who have been traditionally underserved.
+Therefore, the BRTB will continue to ensure access for all and the participation of those whose everyday lives are affected by how they get from home to work, school, stores, and services.